eliasnemr/BLOCK/README.md

-# Block X
+# BLOCK
+#### Discover the heaviest leaf in the chain and traverse through!
-A block explorer built for Minima.
-Traverse through the chain and search for your TxPoW, Coins and Txns.
+ A MiniDapp blockchain explorer for Minima, view and query all the unpruned TxPoW's and your transactions.

 ### :rocket: Get Started
-This is a pre-**MiniDAPP** built using Html, **Materialize** CSS, Vanilla JS and JQUERY.
+This is a pre-**MiniDAPP** built using Html, Materialize CSS, Vanilla JS and JQUERY.
 Included is the **minima.js** script.

-:bellhop_bell: To make this repo a MiniDAPP, you'll need to use the **MiniDAPP *Tool*** included in this repo, 'buildscript.sh'.
+To make this repo a MiniDAPP, you'll need to use the **MiniDAPP *Tool*** included in this repo:

+   `buildscript.sh`.

-**1.** Make sure you are running a Minima **node** then connect to 127.0.0.1:9004 on your browser and install the file ~/BLOCK/minidapp/block.minidapp.
+**1.** Make sure you are running a Minima **node** then connect to http://127.0.0.1:9004 on your browser and then click _INSTALL_ to install file:
+  `~/block/minidapp/block.minidapp`.

 #### Enjoy
 ##### Any questions?